sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-gst-audit-checklist.md

 ## Step 3 – Preparation by Taxpayer

-The taxpayer prepares all documents.
+The taxpayer prepares all documents, including:

-Typical documents include:

-- GSTR-1
-- GSTR-3B
-- GSTR-9
+* GSTR-1, GSTR-3B, and GSTR-9
-- Books of accounts
+* Books of accounts (Trial Balance, P&L, Balance Sheet)
-- Trial Balance
-- Profit & Loss Account
-- Balance Sheet
-- Sales Register
-- Purchase Register
-- Stock Register
+* Sales and Purchase Registers
-- Fixed Asset Register
+* Stock and Fixed Asset Registers
-- ITC Register
-- E-way Bills
+* ITC Register and E-way Bills
-- Bank Statements
-- Contracts
-- Agreements
-- Debit Notes
+* Bank Statements, Contracts, and Agreements
-- Credit Notes
+* Debit and Credit Notes

 ---

 ## Step 4 – Commencement of Audit

-Audit begins when:

-- Records are submitted, or
-- Audit actually starts at business premises,

-whichever is later.
+Audit begins when records are submitted or when the audit actually starts at the business premises, whichever is later.

 ---

 ## Step 5 – Examination of Records

-This is the core stage.
+This is the core stage where every major compliance area is verified against statutory records.

-Every important GST area is verified.

 ---